Update: Buyer couldn’t close…back on the market! Now offering seller financing!

 Beau Beach, MBA CCIM presents:

 Why pay Nashville prices when you don’t have to?
-Hendersonville is a near North Suburb and the 4th largest city in the Nashville metropolitan area.
-Lower property taxes too…
+Located just 1.5 miles from the Nashville/Davidson County border!
+Hendersonville is a near North Suburb and the 4th largest city in the Nashville metro area.
+Lower property taxes too.

 Extreme Shortage of Smaller Industrial Properties

 There are very few smaller industrial properties available in Nashville and Hendersonville.
-This is your chance to secure an affordable, well located building for your business.
+This is your chance to own an affordable, well located industrial building for your business.

 Convenient Location with Easy I-65 Access